KnownStormChaser/master-weather-model-list/STATUS.md

 ## Format and distribution changes

-### RRFS and REFS — distribution moved twice in three days, August 2026
+### RRFS and REFS — distribution moved twice, then converged, August 2026
-The pre-implementation parallel feed began at the 12 UTC cycle on **August 12, 2026** on NOMADS at `/pub/data/nccf/com/rrfs/para/` and `/pub/data/nccf/com/refs/para/`, one day later than the "on or about August 11" date in SCN 26-48.
-The `s3://noaa-rrfs-pds` prototype bucket stopped the same day — RRFS after 11 UTC, REFS after 06 UTC — leaving NOMADS briefly as the only channel.
-On **August 13 at roughly 21:30 UTC**, NODD stood up a replacement bucket, **`s3://noaa-rrfs-ops-pds`**, which backfilled what NOMADS still held and has ingested in near real time since.
+The pre-implementation parallel feed began at the 12 UTC cycle on **August 12, 2026** on NOMADS at `/pub/data/nccf/com/rrfs/para/` and `/pub/data/nccf/com/refs/para/`, one day later than the "on or about August 11" date in SCN 26-48 — a date NOAA subsequently corrected to August 12 in its own registry entry.
+The `s3://noaa-rrfs-pds` prototype bucket stopped the same day, briefly leaving NOMADS as the only channel.
+On **August 13** NODD stood up a replacement bucket, **`s3://noaa-rrfs-ops-pds`**, carrying RRFS, REFS and fire-weather output under a flat `{rrfs|refs|firewx}.YYYYMMDD/` layout mirroring NOMADS.

-The replacement carries RRFS, REFS and fire-weather output under a flat `{rrfs|refs|firewx}.YYYYMMDD/` layout mirroring NOMADS, rather than the prototype's `rrfs_public/` ÷ `rrfs_a/` split.
-Files are byte-identical to NOMADS and land within about a minute of it.
-It **restores the `.idx` sidecars and BUFR soundings** that NOMADS does not carry, and holds more history than the two-day NOMADS `para` window.
+**Between August 15 and 21, NOMADS began publishing `.idx` sidecars**, closing the last capability gap between the channels.

-**Individual ensemble members and native-level output were not restored** and remain unavailable through any open channel.
+Both channels now carry byte-identical GRIB2 and byte-identical sidecars with complete coverage, and land within about a minute of each other.
+S3 remains preferable for anything older than 48 hours — NOMADS `para` retains two days while the bucket has kept every date since inception — and is the only channel carrying BUFR soundings.
+The bucket is registered as CC0-1.0. **Individual ensemble members and native-level output were never restored** and remain unavailable through any open channel.

 - **Entries:** [RRFS](./models/nwp_models/regional/usa/rrfs.md) · [REFS](./models/ensemble_models/regional/usa/refs.md)
-- **Authority:** NWS SCN 26-48 (parallel feed paths); direct verification of both channels
+- **Authority:** NWS SCN 26-48; AWS Open Data Registry entry `noaa-rrfs-ops`; direct verification of both channels
-- **Verification note:** Cutover boundary confirmed by object listing on both sides — last old-bucket object 2026-08-12T12:58:58Z, first NOMADS files 13:49 UTC, first replacement-bucket object 2026-08-13T21:32:04Z.
-Byte-identity confirmed by MD5 on matched RRFS and REFS files from the 2026-08-14 12 UTC cycle. **The AWS Open Data Registry entry `noaa-rrfs` has not been updated** — it still lists only the frozen prototype bucket, still carries the "[Prototype]" title, and there is no registry page or `docs.opendata.aws` readme for the replacement.
+- **Verification note:** Cutover boundary confirmed by object listing on both sides — last prototype object 2026-08-12T12:58:58Z, first NOMADS files 13:49 UTC, first replacement-bucket object 2026-08-13T21:32:04Z.
+Byte-identity of GRIB2 and `.idx` confirmed by MD5.
+Sidecar coverage confirmed set-symmetric on 2026-08-22 (922/922 RRFS, 1740/1740 REFS).
+The `.idx` addition cannot be dated more precisely than August 15–21 because NOMADS retains only two days.
 Post-implementation paths from October 6, 2026 remain `/rrfs/prod/` and `/refs/prod/`.

 ### IFS Cycle 50r2 — tentative Q4 2026